amulheirn/fn-snapshot-merger/README.md

 - **API_SECRET**: Your Forward Networks API secret
 - **SOURCE_NETWORK_IDS**: Comma-separated list of source network IDs (integers)
 - **TARGET_NETWORK_ID**: The target network ID where snapshots will be imported (integer)

+Details on how to generate an API key are here: https://docs.fwd.app/latest/application/settings/personal/account/#api-tokens

 ## Usage